MojolaoluwaOlanusi/Snitch/CONTRIBUTING.md

 ❤️ Thank You!
 Every contribution – big or small – makes Snitch better.
 Whether you fix a typo, report a bug, or add a major feature, we appreciate your time and effort.
 Thank you for helping build Snitch! 🚀

+---

-📋 License
+## 📋 License

-By contributing to Snitch, you agree that your contributions will be licensed under the project's LICENSE (if you have one).
+By contributing to Snitch, you agree that your contributions will be licensed under the project's [LICENSE](LICENSE) file in the root of this repository.

+---

+## ❤️ Thank You!

+Every contribution – big or small – makes Snitch better...